snolfi/evorobotpy/README.md

 -p 8888:8888 \
 --mount source=cognitive-robotics-opt-volume,target=/opt \
 vkurenkov/cognitive-robotics:gpu

+# To login in teh container use the following command
+docker ps -a                    # to see the running containers and identify the ID of the evorobotpy container docker exec -it <id> /bin/bash  # to login in the container

+# You can visualize the graphic rendering from your browser by using the following address
+localhost:6080

+# to stop a container use:
+docker stop <id>
 ```
-Render environments using NoVNC (desktop access via browser at localhost:6080).
+The graphic rendering is realized by using NoVNC (desktop access via browser at localhost:6080).
 Code editing using VSCode (you can attach to the container using VSCode and edit the source code conveniently -- allows to use IntelliSense and more).
 You can use Jupyter Notebook, just run jupyter notebook --ip=0.0.0.0 --port=8888 inside a container and you can access it in your browser at localhost:8888.
 The changes made to the source code are persistent (e.g. you can restart the container and your changes won't be lost)

 As an alternative to the docker container, you should clone evorobotpy and install:
 1) Python 3.5+ and the cython, pyglet and matplotlib packages